A - B - C - D - E - F - G - H - I - J - K - L - M - N - O - P - Q - R - S - T - U - V - W - X - Y - Z

 yak (ยักษ์)

 1. Thai for an adjective that means ‘large’, ‘big’ or ‘giant’, as well as for a noun, which is used as the term to refer to an ‘ogre’, ‘giant’, or ‘man-eating giant’, i.e. a mythological being.
 In mythology, yak can be kings and rule entire armies (fig.), such as Totsakan (fig.), and in architecture they are often seen guarding temple entrances.
-In Sanskrit, known as yaksha (fig.).
+In Sanskrit, yak are known as yaksha (fig.), while the term Raap (ราพณ์) is a synonym meaning ‘giant’ and is also used as a nickname for Totsakan, where it can be best translated as ‘[the] Giant’.
 See also TRAVEL PICTURES and THEMATIC STREET LIGHT.

 2. Thai.
 A demon from the Ramakien.
 Occurs both in male form, as a yaksah and in female form, as yaksih.
 In 2001, the Thai Post issued a series of postage stamps depicting some of the yak from Wat Phra Kaew and Wat Arun (fig.).
 See also kumphan.